 When there’s no need for complicated design with ornate features, a Hamptons balustrade offers a simple, symmetrical and clean look.

 Exemplified in our Juliette balustrade, curves and curled scrolls add a flow to the function of this staircase safety railing.
+If you like ornate styles view our Romano or Pinot styles among others.

 Browse our full range of balustrading online, or call us about custom options for your staircase.
+Our balustrades are fabricated here in Canning Vale WA and can be customised to suit your needs and requirements.